python-parsy/parsy/docs/ref/generating.rst

 Constructing parsers by using combinators and :class:`Parser` methods to make larger parsers works well for many simpler cases.
 However, for more complex cases the ``generate`` function decorator is both more readable and more powerful.
+(For those coming from Haskell/Parsec, this method provides an acceptable substitute for ``do`` notation).

 Alternative syntax to combinators
 ---------------------------------

-The first example just shows a different way of building a parser that could have easily been using combinators:
+The first example just shows a different way of building a parser that could have easily been built using combinators:

 .. code:: python